derdrache/DragAndDrop3D/README.md

 elif you have a "addons" folder already:

-    copy the "DragAndDrop3D" folder in you project tree
+    copy the "DragAndDrop3D" folder in your "addons" folder

 At the end it should look like this: